Lacquey7/Make-your-game/README.md

 # **Bomberman - README**

 ## 📖 **Project Description**
 Welcome to **Bomberman**!
 The goal is simple: explore the arena, break the crates, and find the hidden key to unlock the exit door.
-But beware—some crates may surprise you.
-Can you be quick and strategic enough to escape before it's too late?
+Can you be quick and strategic enough to escape ?

 ---